An-anonymous-coder/Open-Source-Everything/FAQ.md

 # How can I support the project without donations?

 You can support the project by:
+- Filling in gaps placemarked by the "This section needs to be improved" stamp
 - Reporting or fixing typos or grammar mistakes
 - Reporting or fixing incorrect/broken links
 - Reporting or fixing incorrect "Platform" badges